Fall Detection - Could a medical alert have saved Leonard Cohen's Life?

 On November 7, legendary Canadian songwriter and artist Leonard Cohen died after falling in his house in the middle of the night.
-Although it is not clear if or how this fall contributed to the singer’s unfortunate death, the incident has highlighted the risk of falling in seniors.
+Although it is not clear if or how this fall contributed to the singer’s unfortunate death, the incident highlights the risk of falling in seniors.

 Every year, one in four seniors experiences a fall.
 And if they self-diagnose themselves as unharmed, more than 50% will not even report it to their doctor.
 This is unfortunate and dangerous because a fall can cause medical problems that might not be immediately apparent.
 A sudden loss of balance can be a sign of a previously undiagnosed medical problem.
 What’s more, certain medications can be interacting with each other in such a way as to increase the likelihood of falling.

 Head injuries as a result of falling can cause neurological problems, or internal bleeding.
-Also, falls can cause soft tissue damage or broken bones.
+Falls also frequently cause soft tissue damage or broken bones.

 Your doctor needs to be aware